benwaffle/docker/README.md

 - `NEXTCLOUD_DATA_DIR` (default: _/var/www/html/data_) Configures the data directory where nextcloud stores all files from the users.
 - `NEXTCLOUD_TABLE_PREFIX` (default: _""_) Optional prefix for the tables.
 Used to be `oc_` in the past

+For Nextcloud >14 you can set one or more trusted domains that will be added to the configuration after install

+- `NEXTCLOUD_TRUSTED_DOMAINS` (not set by default) Optional space-separated list of domains

 # Running this image with docker-compose
 The easiest way to get a fully featured and functional setup is using a `docker-compose` file.
 There are too many different possibilities to setup your system, so here are only some examples what you have to look for.